MaxReimann/video-stream-consistency/model-conversion/pwc_pytorch/README.md

 While the original network trained by Sun et al., uses a custom cupy layer for correlation in [2], we use the [spatial-correlation-sampler](https://pypi.org/project/spatial-correlation-sampler/) package for our custom trained variants - see model_spec for different variants we trained.

-We provide our trained pytorch weights for the dense , light and light with seperated refinement trained on chairs-things-sintel in [google drive](https://drive.google.com/drive/folders/1im1_ZLnN7S5OZcWbh_ZPC03RM1Mh3i4o?usp=sharing).
+We provide our trained pytorch weights for the dense , light and light with seperated refinement trained on chairs-things-sintel in [google drive](https://drive.google.com/drive/folders/1im1_ZLnN7S5OZcWbh_ZPC03RM1Mh3i4o?usp=sharing), place them into the checkpoints/ dir.
 The models are the sources for the ONNX models provided in the repo models directory  (PWCNet-dense-w-prepoc.onnx = pwcnet-my-dense-chairs-things-sintel.pth, PWCNet-light-w-prepoc.onnx = pwcnet-my-light4dec-sepref-chairs-things-sintel.pth), the "w-preproc" means the preprocessing resizing to a multiple of 64 was traced as well.